 DoNotPay bears the name of the world’s first robot lawyer for a reason.
 Our platform brims with useful features perfect for handling various administrative issues.

-Access DoNotPay from any web browser to improve your productivity and minimize paperwork when dealing with bureaucracy.
+Access DoNotPay from any to improve your productivity and minimize paperwork when dealing with bureaucracy.
 Our easy and convenient solutions include:

 - Using free trials without worries of getting charged